Becoming a Garden 2023

 JM ~ These are far more evocative of life and death than the other work; perhaps an imagined world.
 This is an afterlife…and a soul.
 And moving backwards or forwards, or emerging from it.
 There is far more of that quality.

-Adventures in Transportation & Meditation 2014
+Adventures in Transportation & Meditation, 2014

 Acrylic, graphite paint & graphite on wood panel, self framed

-The Adventures in Transportation & Meditation paintings are a collision of fascination with natural environment and man-made elements, represented here by vintage cars and architectural drawings.
+The Adventures in Transportation & Meditation paintings are a fascination with the collision of natural environment and man-made elements, represented here by vintage cars and architectural drawings.
 Raised as the only girl with three older brothers and thinking of road trips, dreamscapes, and environmental challenges, I love imagining new places for the viewer to enter into contemplation.
 Curiously devoid of a human component, the vehicle propels into or away from deliberately ambiguous and geographically anachronistic natural elements, raising the questions “Where are we going?” and “What are we leaving behind?”

 These paintings represent the more surreal and adventurous aspects of our life full of journeys, challenges and creativity.
 You know yourself the dreams I mean . . .

-Evolution Series 2013
+Evolution Series

 Acrylic, graphite and graphite paint on panel